WeiqiJust/CHER-Ob/Readme.md

 CHER-Ob is currently supplied as pre-built binaries for windows and Mac OS X

 ###Prerequisites
-- Qt
+- Qt (4.8.5)
-- VTK
+- VTK (5.10)
-- ITK
+- ITK (4.4)
+- QWT (6.1.0)
-- openEXR
+- openEXR (1.7.0)
 - rtiviewer
 - itkvtkglue
 - clapack
 - armadillo
 - vcglib
 - rtiwebmaker

+Note that the numbers in the round brackets indicate the versions of third-party libraries we used to compile the source code and that you may encounter compatibility issues when using lower/higher versions.

 ###Windows